David Jenkins (sprinter): NEXT Proteins

 Jenkins is self-employed and an inventor within the United States sports nutrition industry and is an international multi-patent holder.

 Jenkins founded and incorporated NEXT Nutrition, based in Carlsbad, California, in 1988.

 In 1993 he set up a partnership with Dan Duchaine, a well known steroid guru and two-time convicted felon, and founded Next Proteins, a company which produced dietary supplements for athletes and bodybuilders.
 When Duchaine died Jenkins became the chairman of Next Nutrition.

 Next Proteins, Inc. is the owner of the world's first carbonated protein drinks patents, issued in 41 countries.

 In September 2006 NEXT Proteins sold its protein bar business and factory in Minden, Nevada to Forward Foods.

 In April 2011 Jenkins sold the Designer Whey business including the protein powders, bars and shakes business to Designer Protein, LLC., a subsidiary of Athena Wellness Brands, LLC.

 Publisher

 Jenkins founded Xipe Press in 1996 and published the book Underground Bodyopus: Militant Weight Loss and Recomposition.
 The book was authored by two-time convicted felon Dan Duchaine.
 Duchaine, the self-styled "Steroid Guru" was an outspoken proponent of the use of drugs in sport and was credited with popularising the use of such illegal substances as GHB (4-Hydroxybutanoic acid) and Clenbuterol in American sport.
 After Duchaine's death Jenkins became CEO of DuChaine's drug supplement company and is the source of Jenkins' wealth today.

+Family

+He is the brother of Roger Jenkins, also formerly an international athlete.